AdobeDocs/workfront.it-IT/help/quicksilver/planning/planning-information.md

 role: User, Admin
 exl-id: 7a65d66e-a578-4016-805e-0cb04caaa18a
 recommendations: noDisplay, noCatalog
-source-git-commit: 550a4e94ce340083937ad89f5dad9e151abe9075
+source-git-commit: e4d57d0b5042dc4889d5b676396b56c05ab1515d
 workflow-type: tm+mt
-source-wordcount: '577'
+source-wordcount: '612'
-ht-degree: 98%
+ht-degree: 83%

 ---

-# Informazioni generali sulla Pianificazione di Adobe Workfront
+# Indice articolo e informazioni generali per Adobe Workfront Planning

 <!--DO NOT CHANGE LINK OR CONTENT:  this is linked to an Experience League article that is hard coded by Adobe: https://experienceleague.adobe.com/en/docs/workfront-->
 <!--this articles used to be called "Adobe Workfront Planning: article index"-->